DIKU-EDU/kudos/docs/virtual-filesystem.rst

 Virtual Filesystem (VFS) is a subsystem which unifies all available filesystems into one big virtual filesystem.
 All filesystem operations are done through it.
-Different attached filesystems are referenced with names, which are called mount-points or volumes.
+Different mounted filesystems are referenced with names, which are called mount-points or volumes.

 VFS provides a set of file access functions (see :ref:`file_operations`) and a